Pauline-njuguna/netSalaryCalculator-Toy/README.md

 # netSalaryCalculator-Toy

-AUTHOR: PAULINE NJUGUNA
+# AUTHOR: PAULINE NJUGUNA

-PROJECT TITLE: Net Salary Calculator (Toy Problem)
+# PROJECT TITLE: Net Salary Calculator (Toy Problem)
 ____________________________________________________________________________

-LEARNING GOALS

-Learn how to create a form in HTML

-Demonstrate if else function

-INTRODUCTION
+# PROJECT INSTRUCTIONS

 Given the basic salary and benefits of an employee, write a program that would calculate the Payee Tax, NHIF, NSSF Deductions and net salary.
 NB: Use KRA, NHIF, and NSSF values provided in the link below.